MichalOpoka/ecfr/cfr/title-27-Alcohol-Tobacco-Products-Firearms/chapter-I-Alcohol-Tobacco-Tax-Trade-Bureau-Department-Treasury/subchapter-A-Alcohol/part-9-American-Viticultural-Areas/subpart-C-Approved-American-Viticultural-Areas/section-9.145.md

 (3) The boundary then follows the County Road 17 for approximately 2 miles to an unnamed southbound light duty road (referred to by the petitioner as County Road 95A);

-(4) The boundary then follows County Road 95A south for approximately1/2 mile to an unnamed westbound light duty road (referred to by the petitioner as County Road 17A);
+(4) The boundary then follows County Road 95A south for approximately 1/2 mile to an unnamed westbound light duty road (referred to by the petitioner as County Road 17A);

-(5) The boundary then proceeds west along County Road 17A for approximately3/8 mile to an unnamed southbound light duty road (referred to by the petitioner as County Road 95);
+(5) The boundary then proceeds west along County Road 17A for approximately 3/8 mile to an unnamed southbound light duty road (referred to by the petitioner as County Road 95);

 (6) The boundary then proceeds south along County Road 95 for approximately 1 mile to an unnamed light duty road which goes in a southwesterly direction (referred to by the petitioner as County Road 19);

-(7) The boundary then proceeds southwest along County Road 19 for approximately1/4 mile to an unnamed light duty road which travels south-southwest (referred to by the petitioner as County Road 94B);
+(7) The boundary then proceeds southwest along County Road 19 for approximately 1/4 mile to an unnamed light duty road which travels south-southwest (referred to by the petitioner as County Road 94B);

 (8) The boundary then proceeds southwest along County Road 94B approximately 11/4 mile until it intersects Cache Creek;